mogomo/load_with_unique_filter/README.md

 ## Prerequisites:

 1. A running Vertica environment.
-2. Create a sample CSV file at the following path:  /your_path/data.csv
+2. The script creates a sample CSV file.
+   You can change "/your_path" in the script to match your existing demo working directory: /your_path/data.csv

 ## Sample contents of data.csv:
 ```